 Vermont: the Maple Sugar Capital

-In Maine, the fourth Sunday in March is always Maine Maple Sunday, when producers open their sugarhouses, with free tastings and demonstrations of how syrup is made.
+In Maine, the fourth Sunday in March is always Maine Maple Sunday, when producers open their sugarhouses with free tastings and demonstrations of how syrup is made.
 Other treats include sugar bush tours, plus sleigh and wagon rides.
 Maine's Sunday River ski resort now has its own maple sugaring operation and a sugarhouse on site that you can visit for tours and demonstrations, as well as free candy and syrup samples to finish off a day of spring skiing!
-Maine produced 450,000 gallons of maple syrup in 2013.
+Maine produced 675,000 gallons of maple syrup in 2016.
 Read more about Maine and maple syrup.

 Massachusetts Maple Month runs right through March, when maple dinners and maple-related dishes are served in restaurants across the state.
 And, you can often buy the syrup in restaurants, as well as getting information on local sugarhouses.
-South Face Farm, located in the peaceful foothills of the Berkshires mountains, has a restaurant adjacent to its sugar house.
+South Face Farm, located in the peaceful foothills of the Berkshires, has a restaurant adjacent to its sugarhouse.
 Watch maple syrup being made and then step next door to taste it for yourself on hot blueberry pancakes.
 Read more about Massachusetts and maple syrup.

 In Rhode Island, spring is welcomed with Maple Weekends.
 Find out how to collect sap from maple trees using wooden troughs and spiles (spouts) at the Coggeshall Farm Museum in Bristol.
 Tour the barnyard and sample the finished product.
 Get the Narragansett Tribe perspective on sugaring at Tomaquag Indian Memorial Museum in Exeter: participate in the maple sugar ceremony, listen to flute music and traditional drumming, and see how syrup is cooked down.
 At Chepachet Farms, when the weather is right, the staff gathers up to 500 gallons of sap daily in season and offers free samples on days they are boiling syrup at their sugarhouse.
 Download a list of Rhode Island maple syrup producers (PDF).